 In the last few years, Lisbon has been reinventing its classic Portuguese cuisine with a new, refined flair.
 While there are still plenty of old-fashioned mom and pop tascas and tabernas serving the classics, several new high-end gourmet-style versions have been opening in the downtown and other affluent neighborhoods.

 Because the Portuguese will never part from their beloved favorite foods and dishes, many new restaurants are incorporating rustic vintage styles with contemporary hipness – both in decor and cuisine.
 Often this means replacing the cute little mamas behind the stove with young, innovative chefs who take simple comfort foods and add a twist or perhaps a more “exotic” flair.
-The same makeover has occured with the concept of petiscos – the Portuguese version of tapas – and many of the new menus are designed with this “pick and choose” concept in mind.
+The same makeover has occurred with the concept of petiscos – the Portuguese version of tapas – and many of the new menus are designed with this “pick and choose” concept in mind.
 Additionally, the traditional hole-in-the-wall bakeries, open only in the mornings, are taking a back-seat to brightly lit French patisserie-style influenced padarias.
 These padarias are open all day and produce high-end versions of classic Portuguese breads and pastries, with spacious seating areas to enjoy them with a refined Portuguese coffee.

 Although wines-by-the-glass have been struggling to gain in popularity among restaurants and bars, many more wine-bars have been opening up and catering well to the still niche market.
-Gourmet stores are also popping up in downtown Lisbon, reigniting the tradition of Portuguese canned fish, sweet jams and preserved fruits by repackaging them in colorful, artistic new containers and selling them at higher prices.
+Gourmet stores are also popping up in downtown Lisbon, reigniting the tradition of Portuguese canned fish, sweet jams, and preserved fruits by repackaging them in colorful, artistic new containers and selling them at higher prices.
 Ethnic restaurants from former colonies have become more popular in recent years, especially Brazilian, Goan and African cuisines.
 Sushi has become the “in-fashion” food of the moment, with many new highly-acclaimed Japanese restaurants applying fusion with local Portuguese fish and ingredients.

 Lisboners, like all from Portugal, are very proud of their cuisine – claiming that it’s the best in the world.
 I must say they’re not too far from the truth!
 This is probably why they have such a love of food and drink in their everyday lives.
 All holidays and social gatherings in Lisbon seem to revolve around a good meal with wine at a restaurant or an ice-cold imperial or a strong bica at a bar or café/pastry shop.

 When it comes to satisfying their serious coffee fix, many working Lisboners will have up to 5 bicas (Lisboner for espresso) a day, throughout the week, while magically managing to sleep at night.
 This coffee addiction, as well as an enormous sweet tooth from a long history of pastry-making, have contributed to an abundance of cafés and pastry shops all over the city.
-You can still find a simple Portuguese espresso for as little as €0.60 and a quick Portuguese style breakfast of fresh bread (pão de leite- “milk bread” similiar to a butter roll is a common breakfast bread) with ham or cheese, fresh squeezed orange juice and hot milk, along with your coffee, for as little as €5.00, making cafés one of the few businesses that can survive in any economic condition.
-Most cafes/pastelarias are open as early as 7:00 am and close around 7 or 8 pm.
-Normally only the tiny cafes frequented by mostly men alternate as bars in the evening.
+You can still find a simple Portuguese espresso for as little as €0.60 and a quick Portuguese style breakfast of fresh bread (pão de leite – “milk bread” similiar to a butter roll is a common breakfast bread) with ham or cheese, fresh squeezed orange juice and hot milk, along with your coffee, for as little as €5.00, making cafés one of the few businesses that can survive in any economic condition.
+Most cafés/pastelarias are open as early as 7:00 am and close around 7 or 8 pm.
+Normally only the tiny cafés frequented by mostly men alternate as bars in the evening.

-The most popular style of bars in Lisbon are the casual street bars where everyone can gather outside with their drinks in the small streets and alleyways.
+The most popular style of bars in Lisbon are the casual street bars, where everyone can gather outside with their drinks in the small streets and alleyways.
 Most of these bars don’t open until late afternoon with the majority of business starting after the dinner hour.
 The drink of choice is usually beer as it’s the cheapest, with Sagres being the most recognized brand in Lisbon.
 Other popular drinks include the Portuguese liquors – Licor Beirão (similar to Drambuie) and Amarguinha (a light and sweet almond flavor), both usually served on the rocks with lemon, and the Brazilian import Caipirinha, which several variations of it have been mixed up here including Caipirão (with Licor Beirão), Caipiroska (with vodka), Caipinegra (with “black”berry vodka), and my favorite – Morangoska (Caipiroska crushed with fresh strawberries).

 Wine is almost never drunk at regular street bars and lounges but there are now several great wine bars all over the downtown to indulge in a glass or two of high-quality vinho from any of the Portuguese wine regions, along with the opportunity to try queijo (cheese) and enchidos (cured meats and sausage) as well.
-Night clubs, called discos, are popular among certain crowds but be prepared for long lines and hefty cover charges.
+Nightclubs, called discos, are popular among certain crowds but be prepared for long lines and hefty cover charges.

-Great Areas for bars and cafes:
+Great areas for bars and cafes:

 - Bairro Alto – Going uphill from Largo Camões where the #28 trolley passes, this area is the most famous for nightlife.
 There are also plenty of nice Fado bars, wine bars, lounges and restaurants.

-- Chiado - Down from Largo Camões, starting at the upper Baixa Chiado metro entrance, is a area known for great high-end shops, restaurants and cafés, including the famous Cafe a Brasileira next to the statue of Fernando Pessoa.
+- Chiado – Down from Largo Camões, starting at the upper Baixa Chiado metro entrance, is a area known for great high-end shops, restaurants and cafés, including the famous Café a Brasileira next to the statue of Fernando Pessoa.

 - Bica – Across the main street from Bairro Alto is the Bica Elevator track, lined with refined street bars that generally cater to an older crowd (30+), making the ambiance a little less intense than Bairro Alto.